13 Warning Signs of Pancreatic Cancer You Should Know, Doctors Say

 Yellowing of the skin and eyes

 Noticing your skin and eyes turning yellow is something you should never ignore.
-Jaundice can be due to conditions like liver disease and hepatitis, but Matthew Walsh, MD, a surgeon in Cleveland, OH, said on a podcast that it can also go hand-in-hand with pancreatic cancer.
+Jaundice can be due to conditions like liver disease and hepatitis, but Matthew Walsh, MD, a surgeon in Cleveland, Ohio, said on a Cleveland Clinic podcast that it can also go hand-in-hand with pancreatic cancer.
 "You can have a relatively small tumor in the very end of the pancreas that can cause jaundice," he said. "[It's] one of the symptoms and that can occur relatively early."
-And for more vision-related issues, check out 17 Warning Signs Your Eyes Are Trying to Tell You About Your Health.

 While most people assume jaundice only affects your eyes and skin, that build-up of bilirubin in the body can also result in dark urine as well.
 According to the ACS, it's actually sometimes the first sign of jaundice, even before you notice a change in your skin or eyes.
 The darkening of the urine occurs when the levels of bilirubin in the blood increase, which changes urine to a brown color.